hwelsters/wisdom-of-crowd-llm/README.md

 Since both 1 and 6 appear 2 times where `2 > 3 / 2 = 1.5`

 ## **Election methods**
-Instead of getting the majority vote response, we also use various election methods for selecting a single representative sample among the various solutions.
-Election methods also have an advantage over majority voting in that since we are selecting a sample from the candidate solutions, we get the explanations that come with it.
-The various methods are as follows:
-- `Levenshtein distance` - We look at the levenshtein distance between the candidate solution and the majority solution.
-We select the one with the smallest levenshtein distance.
-- `Most majority` - We select the sample solution where the intersection between the sample solution and the majority solution has the greatest size.
-- `Longest` - We select the candidate solution with greatest set size.
+In addition to using majority voting, we also use ‘election methods’ to select a representative sample from a set of candidate solutions.
+In this paper, we further outline the various methods that are used such as computing levenshtein distance, intersection size and picking the sample with the largest size.
+- **Levenshtein distance.** This is the string metric considered by the Soviet mathematician Vladimir Levenshtein.
+In this paper, we use the levenshtein as an election method whereby the solution array with the smallest levenshtein distance from the majority solution is selected.
+The result of the levenshtein distance between two arrays a and b are given by lev(a,b) where:

 ## **Extracting answers**
 We extract all decimals from ChatGPT's entire response.
 For example, given the text `1 + 1 = 2`, the solution will be `[1, 2]`.
 Of course, this isn't 100% accurate.
 As such, this will only be an estimate of ChatGPT's performance.
 However, based on what we have seen of ChatGPT's responses, it is a fairly reasonable estimate.
 If there is a more accurate to do this programmatically, we are open to suggestions.